 Many perennials in your garden may grow beautifully—until they suddenly topple over and stems snap during a summer thunderstorm.
 Provide adequate supports for top-heavy plants so you can continue to enjoy beautiful blooms without breakage.

 New cultivars of common plants, like Achillea millefolium ‘Pomegranate’, require no staking.
 Instead, they’re bred with sturdy stems that withstand strong winds and rains without the need for support.
 Look for interesting, beneficial new varieties of your old-time favorites for the same beauty with less work in the garden.

-Powdery mildew, for instance, pops up in many gardens during the summer, particularly on common varieties of phlox, lilacs, and roses.
+Powdery mildew, for instance, pops up in many gardens during the summer, particularly on phlox, lilacs, and roses.
 At the first sign of powdery mildew, remove infected plant parts—do not compost them.
 Treat the plants with a fungicide designed to combat powdery mildew.
 Look for a fungicide with sulfur or copper in the ingredients.